WOMAN, YOU HAVE A VOICE! IT IS TIME TO TALK!

 Pressured into sexual activity.
 One partner uses pressure or guilt against another to coerce them into sexual acts or reproductive choices.

 Ignoring boundaries.
 It’s assumed or implied that only one partner is responsible for making informed decisions.

 Unequal economically.
 Finances aren’t discussed.
 Financial decisions are made unilaterally or it’s assumed that only one partner is in charge of finances.

 Communicates harmfully.
-Your partner communicates or in a way that is hurtful, threatening, insulting, or demeaning.
+Your partner communicates or in a way that is hurtful, threatening, insulting, demeaning, using .

 Mistreats the other.
 Your partner doesn’t respect your thoughts, feelings, decisions, opinions, or physical safety.